Omega Planet Ocean 600m Co-Axial Master Chronometer GMT Review

 - Arabesque wave design finish on the bridges and rotor

-- Ceramic case that is both brushed and polished in certain areas in order to simulate the look of metal while offering the scratch resistance of ceramic
+- The ceramic case that is both brushed and polished in certain areas in order to simulate the look of metal while offering the scratch resistance of ceramic

 - Most watches that are non-magnetic have an antimagnetic plate protecting from the movement and therefore don't offer a transparent case back.
 This watch, however, has a movement which itself which can resist magnetic fields up to 15,000 gauss.
 This allows for a window to see the beauty of the movement